 Question 6.
-Does the company have a clear position on the avoidance of gropromoting substances? owth Rationale Antibiotics given at low doses improve food conversion rates, more likely by changing the composition of gut microbiota in a way the enables animals to grow faster using less feed.
-Hormonal growth promoters are used to specifically promote abnormal muscle grow or milk production in animals farmed for food.
-The use of growth promoting substances can undermine animal welfare, as they me enable animals to grow or produce milk in a way that puts excess strain on their physiological capabilities.
-While the use of hormono- growth promoters and the use of antibiotics for growth promotion banned in the EU, their use is widely practised outside of Europe. at owth ay sive al Scoring No stated position.
+Does the company have a clear position on the avoidance of gropromoting substances? owth Rationale Antibiotics given at low doses improve food conversion rates, most likely by changing the composition of gut microbiota in a way that enables animals to grow faster using less feed.
+Hormonal growth promoters are used to specifically promote abnormal muscle growth or milk production in animals farmed for food.
+The use of growth promoting substances can undermine animal welfare, as they may enable animals to grow or produce milk in a way that puts excessive strain on their physiological capabilities.
+While the use of hormonal growth promoters and the use of antibiotics for growth promotion are banned in the EU, their use is widely practised outside of Europe.
+Scoring No stated position.
 0 The company has made a partial commitment to the avoidance of growth promoting substances, but the scope (in terms of geography, species or products) is not clearly defined.
 1 The company has made a partial commitment to the avoidance of growth promoting substances, but the scope (in terms of geography, species and products) is clearly defined.
-3 Universal commitment to the avoidance of growth promoting 5 substances.
-(Max Score 5)

-Explanatory • This question was looking for a clear position on the avoidance of Notes • growth promoting substances which are typically used to increase the muscle (meat) or milk production of animals farmed for food.
+3 Universal commitment to the avoidance of growth promoting substances.
+5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance of growth promoting substances which are typically used to increase the muscle (meat) or milk production of animals farmed for food.
 Examples include the hormone BST used to increase milk production, hormone feed additives in pig production (e.g. ractopamine) and low dose antibiotics.
 Simply stating compliance with legislation was not treated as a proxy for having a clear position on the avoidance of growth promoting substances.
-The reasons are (a) legislation, even in the EU, does not cover all relevant issues 12 , (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
+The reasons are (a) legislation, even in the EU, does not cover all relevant issues12, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
 Companies that stated that they complied with legislation but did not have a formal policy were, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance standard that prohibits the use of growth hormones was not treated as a proxy for having a clearly stated position, unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of growth promoting substances).
-Companies that stated that they avoided the use of antibiotics as preventative measures but did not explicitly prohibit their use as growth promoters were not awarded points for this question.
-Companies with a stated target to reduce the level of growth promoting substances (rather than avoidance) were not awarded points for this question (although they may have scored points for Question 11 if the target/objective had a clear link to farm animal welfare).